JakobBruenker/monadic-bang/README.md

 ### List comprehensions

-List comprehensions are kind of just special `do`-blocks, so `!` can be used here, as well (and also in monad comprehensions).
+List comprehensions are kind of just special `do`-blocks, so `!` can be used here as well (and also in monad comprehensions).
 Example:

 ```haskell
 [ x + ![1, 2, 3] | x <- [60, 70, ![800, 900]] ]